Mykhailo-Gogol/Mykhailo-Gogol/README.md

 # Hi there! 🙌

 Welcome to my page!
-My name is Mykhailo, I'm a FullStack developer from Ukraine, currently working on something interesting.
+My name is Mykhailo, I'm a Full-Stack developer from Ukraine, currently working on something interesting.

 ## Things I code with: